 Mark Foley biography

-Congressman.
-Born Mark Adam Foley on September 8, 1954 in Newton, Massachusetts.
+Congressman Mark Adam Foley was born on September 8, 1954, in Newton, Massachusetts.
 Foley attended Palm Beach Community College from 1973 to 1975.
 He served as city commissioner for Lake Worth, Florida, in 1977 and as vice mayor from 1983 to 1984.
 He was a member of the Florida state house of representatives from 1990 to 1992 and a member of the Florida state senate from 1993 to 1995.

 As a result of the disclosures, the Federal Bureau of Investigation and the Florida Department of Law Enforcement opened investigations of the messages to find possible criminal charges.
 The scandal intensified when it was revealed that the House leadership had known about the emails for months, and the House Ethics Committee opened its own investigation into the response of the House Republican leadership and their staff.